770shl/eslint-plugin-prisma-soft-delete/readme.md

 # Introduction
-This eslint plugin is used to force developers to use { deleted: null } filter in where query.
+This eslint plugin is used to force developers to use { deletedAt: null } filter in where query.

 # Motivation
 Prisma does have easy support for implementing soft delete but it is not as neat as other ORMs out there.
 You can follow [this guide](https://www.prisma.io/docs/concepts/components/prisma-client/middleware/soft-delete-middleware) to implement soft-delete using Prisma.
-The problem is you have to add `{ deleted: null }` filter explicitly when querying for data.
+The problem is you have to add `{ deletedAt: null }` filter explicitly when querying for data.
 It is very easy to make mistakes for new teammates if it goes without review in big teams.
 Hence this plugin.

 # Installation
 ## npm